You become eligible for Medicare when you are:

 The State offers both the Group Program F and the Group Program N to Medicare-eligible retirees and their Medicare-eligible dependents.
 The designs of the Group Program F and Group Program N are identical to the Medicare Supplement Plan F and N that you can purchase individually.
 Group Program F and Group Program N provide extensive coverage in supplementing your Medicare coverage.
 They have national coverage with any healthcare provider that accepts Medicare.

-For information about the Group Program F and N Plans, review the Group Program F and N webpage.
+More information about the Group Program F and Group Program N is available at the Group Program F and N webpage.

 Contact the Department of Administrative Services, Human Resources Enterprise at 866.895.2464 or email firstname.lastname@example.org if you have any questions or need additional information.